mrcgrtz/flight-durations/README.md

 Get actual flight durations using [timezone information](http://openflights.org/data.html) provided by OpenFlights.org.

-_Disclaimer:_ This is just a very hacky demonstration of a solution for a problem on work.

 ## Required parameters

 * `from` = departure datetime, i.e. `2016-11-10T16:25`